Honey, I Shrunk the Kids’ Speaking Anxiety

 5. Keeping parents in the loop

-I believe parents can be an invaluable part of their child’s speaking development, & I want to be a resource for you to contribute as much as your parental wisdom deems it helpful.
-So, I update (one or both) parents regularly on what I’m covering in the sessions, how their child is progressing, and how they can assist—especially by being their child’s counterpart or audience for the various speaking exercises & conversation activities they’re learning.
+I believe parents can be an invaluable part of their child’s speaking development, & I want to be a resource for you to contribute to it.
+That’s why I update (one or both) parents regularly on what I’m covering in the sessions, how their child is progressing, and how they can assist—especially by being their child’s counterpart or audience for the various speaking exercises & conversation activities they’re learning.

 Bottom line: Helping a shy child find their voice is among the most gratifying tasks I can fathom, and I’ve found the above methods quite effective in doing just that.
 If you think your child might benefit from this sort of coaching, drop me a line—I’d love to chat!